 Car or motorcycle licence

-You must stop driving for at least 1 month after a transient ischaemic attack (TIA) or mini-stroke.
+You must stop driving for at least 1 month.
 You can restart only when your doctor tells you it is safe.

-You don’t need to tell DVLA if you had a TIA and have recovered.
+You do not need to tell DVLA if you had a TIA and have recovered.

 Bus, coach or lorry licence

-You must tell DVLA if you had a transient ischaemic attack or mini-stroke.
+You must tell DVLA if you had a TIA.

 Fill in form STR1V and send it to DVLA.
 The address is on the form.